Police in New York City investigate 9th possible anti-Semitic attack in 2 weeks

 The New York City Police Department said these possible hate crimes happened between Dec.
 13 and Wednesday, with most taking place during the Hanukkah holiday.

-In once instance, a mother was hit in the head while walking with her three-year-old son in Brooklyn.
+In one instance, a mother was hit in the head while walking with her three-year-old son in Brooklyn.
 The attacker made anti-Semitic comments and vowed that "your end is coming to you."

 Police also said a suspect entered the Chabad Lubavitch World Headquarters in Crown Heights, Brooklyn, approached a member of the Hasidic community, and threatened to shoot people.